BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_10.md

 You can take the lift at the top of the Decompression Lab to escape to Honec Woods.

+Take one more quick trip to the large hilly map on Route 7.
+In the bottom right corner, you'll find two backpackers.
+Talk to the one on the left to get a hidden *Rare Candy*.

 ## Rose Badge

 Make your way back to the Darchlight Woods, and find your Grass-type gym leader waiting for a match above the crossroads.
 If you exposed Flora you'll [fight her brother](#vs-florin), otherwise you'll [fight her](#vs-flora).